-Home to an abundance of brilliant chefs, local producers, distilleries and breweries, it's no wonder the charming Cotswolds radiates a wonderful selection of food and drink havens: from the best cheese stores, farm shops and bakeries to award-winning cafes, restaurants, and breweries.
+Home to copiousness chefs, local producers and distilleries, it is no wonder that the charming Cotswolds radiates a brilliant selection of food and drink havens: from the best cheesemongers, farm shops and bakeries to award-winning cafes, restaurants, and breweries.
 And we can't forget its idyllic pubs and inns too.

 A relaxed Cotswold cafe in the heart of picture-postcard Great Tew, offering scrumptious dishes and treats, homemade ice cream, monthly supper clubs and so much more.

 Worth popping in for breakfast pastries, artisan cakes, cookies, sausage rolls, fabulous seasonal salads, and great coffee too!
 Their menus are designed to eat in or take out, so it's the perfect place to stop off at for a bite to eat during your day out exploring the beautiful Cotswolds.

 Nearby Collection inn: The Kingham Plough - a 20 minute drive away.

 Have you seen a more idyllic looking bakery?
 This family-run, artisan gem is in the heart of the Cotswolds in Bourton-on-the-Water beside the River Windrush and is both a bakery and cafe.

 Baking pastries, breads, quiches and sweet treats daily, they strive to use simple, clean and locally sourced ingredients.
 Their bread is something special - made using traditional artisan methods which gives the dough a long fermentation time to fully develop the flavour and crust.